YasaswiKolasani/junit/README.md

 ### Automatic Coverage test:
 This repo is configured to automatically generate a new commit after you push code online!
 This commit will generate badges reflecting the current test coverage of code.
-You can just push code to github then wait for the github action to finish which should update the badges automatically!
+You can just push code to your github repo and then wait for the github action to finish which should update the badges automatically!

 *Please do `git pull` after the bot has updated your repo with badges*